openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Router.md

 ```
 If the status shows **active (running)**, then the setup finished correctly.

 On the controller, you can check the status of the routers.
-Please refer to the controller guide (usefull command for the Router) section for more information.
+Please refer to the controller guide (useful command for the Router) section for more information.